A close-up of a fat face glistening with sweat

 It has taken me a long, long time to recognise this as the violence it is.
 I accepted dance for what it appeared to be: a thin people thing, something I should be grateful to be included in as a very rare exception, where I would always have to be specially marked and definitely always have to be extraordinary to even be OK, in all senses.
 Over the past few years, I have had something of a fat awakening, partially realised by a short period of time when I was not fat, and suddenly everything in dance became easier.
 Not the dancing – I have always liked and been good at dancing – but the social and professional relations, the sense of acceptance in any meeting room, studio, or theatre.
 Because of how bodies work; because being fat is less a temporary situation for most of us than a normal state of being; because nobody has figured out how to successfully, safely, and permanently unfat a fat person (and I have no particular interest if they do), I returned to my natural large size and to entering into dance spaces as an anomaly, an irritation, a special case.
 This unfolding knowing alongside lots of reading, listening, and being with other fat people has gradually, slowly, inchingly lined up my ideas of fat acceptance with my ideas about what dance is and is for, to which I myself was always previously an exclusion: dance is an everybody thing, and the violence undertaken by the (usually but not always non-fat) people who control it to reproduce themselves as special and important in dance is really fucked up.

 Because my feelings and thoughts about fat people and dance have taken time to transform – my own internalised fatphobia, especially in relation to dance, has been hard to unpeel – my snap last week acted as a kind of time travel.
 Ahmed writes of this delay: ‘a snap can be experienced as a delayed snap, once it happens, you can wonder with frustration what took you so long.’
 Through this delayed snap, I was transported through my snap to both a past, where I still shared the worldview of the others present and especially those who wrote, spoke and published a script advocating for the stealing of bodily autonomy of minors through dance because they don’t like fat people.
 This is a world of norms, understood not as things that are usual or common, but carrying the fear of the socially-policed ‘should’.
 I was also transported to that dance world’s future, a future I am trying to conjure, where dance’s powers are never mobilised for the sake of abuse (towards anyone, for anything).
 This is the world of speculation, understood not as vague maybes but carrying the multiplicity and potentiality of the ‘could’.
 This time travel complicated the pressure between the two sides of the snap (the foot and the ground, the stick snapping between), producing in terms of affect not just anger but confusion and sadness, probably for lots of people in that room.
-In Ahmed’s terms, the world assumed as accommodating became a a wall, ‘a wall that comes up because of the body you have; because of what comes with you when you enter a room’.
+In Ahmed’s terms, the world assumed as accommodating became a wall, ‘a wall that comes up because of the body you have; because of what comes with you when you enter a room’.

 One of Ahmed’s ‘travelling companions’ is the figure of angry woman of colour.
 Ahmed writes in this other text: